sutta » dn » Dīgha Nikāya 9

 Katamo arūpo attapaṭilābho?

-What is a formless reincarnation?
+What is reincarnation in a formless life-form?

 Arūpī saññāmayo, ayaṁ arūpo attapaṭilābho.